Denmark Vesey: Background

-By 1708, a majority of South Carolinians were enslaved, reflecting the numerous enslaved Africans imported to the state as laborers on the rice and indigo plantations.
+By 1780, a majority of South Carolinians were enslaved, reflecting the numerous enslaved Africans imported to the state as laborers on the rice and indigo plantations.
 Exports of these commodity crops and cotton from the offshore Sea Islands produced the wealth South Carolina's planters enjoyed.
 This elite class controlled the legislature for decades after the American Revolution.
 The state, the Lowcountry, and the city of Charleston had a majority of the population who were enslaved Africans.
 By the late 18th century, slaves were increasingly "country born," native to the United States.
 They were generally considered more tractable than newly enslaved Africans.
 Connections of kinship and personal relations extended between slaves in the city of Charleston and those on plantations in the Lowcountry, just as those connections existed among the planter class, many of whom had residences (and domestic slaves) in both places.

 From 1791 to 1803, the Haitian Revolution of enslaved and free people of color on Saint-Domingue embroiled the French colony in violence; Black people gained independence and created the republic of Haiti in 1804.
 Many whites and free people of color had fled to Charleston and other port cities as refugees during the uprisings and brought the people they enslaved with them.
 In the city, the new slaves were referred to as "French Negroes".
 Their accounts of the revolts and their success spread rapidly among enslaved Charlestonians.
 The free people of color occupied a place between the mass of Black people and the minority of whites in Charleston.

-In the early 1800s, the state legislature had voted to reopen its ports to import slaves from Africa.
+In the early 1800s, the South Carolina state legislature had voted to reopen its ports to import slaves from Africa.
 This decision was highly controversial and opposed by many planters in the Lowcountry, who feared the disruptive influence of new Africans on the people they enslaved.
 Planters in Upland areas were developing new plantations based on short-staple cotton and needed many workers, so the state approved the resumption of the Atlantic trade.
 The profitability of this type of cotton had been made possible by the invention of the cotton gin just before the turn of the 19th century.
 From 1804 to 1808, Charleston merchants imported some 75,000 slaves, more than the total brought to South Carolina in the 75 years before the Revolution.
 Some of these slaves were sold to the Uplands and other areas, but many of the new Africans were held in Charleston and on nearby Lowcountry plantations.